 The substitution heuristic provides an example of this.
 We often answer a complex question by answering a similar, but simpler one.
 On an everyday basis this usually works quite fine for our purposes, but it always comes at the cost of precision and correctness.
 Now, while the substitution heuristic is automatic, we can actually recognise it from our experience; and knowing of the heuristic and attending to our thinking we may even experience it as it happens and decide to reject the result of our own thinking.
 It’s not that it’s possible for us to do this all the time.
 It requires way too much effort and attention.
 But it is possible, which shows us, that we can actually experience, monitor and sometimes even override some of our automatic processes.
 They are not necessarily ‘unconscious’, but they are often non-conscious.

 So that was the premise.
 What about the question?
 "Aren't people who are nudged just manipulated into a given choice?"

-The answer to this question will be posted tomorrow.
-Sign up for news (below my chin), if you don't want to miss it.
+The answer to this question will be posted in the near future.
+Sign up for news, if you don't want to miss it.

 Austin, J.L.
 (1962) How to Do Things With Words.
 Cambridge (Mass.)
 1962, paperback: Harvard University Press, 2nd edition, 2005.

 Luc Bovens (2008) 'The Ethics of Nudge', in Till Grüne-Yanoff and Sven O. Hansson (eds) Preference Change: Approaches from Philosophy, Economics and Psychology (Berlin and New York: Springer, Theo- ry and Decision Library A, 2008).